-5.4.5 Staff Utilisation
+5.4.5 Workforce sharing/Redeployment/ Utilising contracted Hours

 Utilising staff across teams should always be considered as an option before any additional/temporary resource is requested, and any additional costs incurred (this includes overtime).

 Any team requiring resource which it cannot provide itself must liaise with teams having resource with matching skills and abilities to establish if there is suitable, available resource which could be temporarily redeployed to meet demand.